Hearts & Hands Program

 Interested in becoming a Volunteer Doula?

-The Program's Staff and CCRMC's Volunteer Office strive to support our Volunteer Doulas in this rewarding experience, just as our Doulas strive to support our birthing families.
+The Program's Staff and CCRMC's Volunteer Office strive to support our Volunteer Doulas in this rewarding experience, just as our doulas strive to support our birthing families.
 Joining the team of CCMRC Hearts & Hands Volunteer Doulas begins with an application and interview process followed by a health inventory and formal background check.
-Our Doulas must firmly commit to at least one full year of service with minimum monthly hours.
-This minimum helps us to provide consistent and relevant care to families at CCRMC.
+Our doulas must firmly commit to at least one full year of service with minimum monthly hours.
+This commitment helps us to provide consistent and relevant care to families at CCRMC.
 We ask you to consider these requirements realistically and carefully before committing.
-Once admitted, applicants take our New Doula Training, a two-day workshop offered at no cost to participants, as well as attending periodic ongoing Doula Education events.
-New Doula trainings are held quarterly and have a limited capacity.
-Formal or external doula certification is NOT required to become a CCRMC Doula.
+Once admitted, applicants take our 2-day New Doula Training, offered at no cost to participants, followed by an orientation period where new doulas shadow experienced doulas.
+Once this training is completed, doulas continue their commitment of minimum hours, complete a continuing education requirement, and attend Program events.
+New Doula trainings are held periodically and have a limited capacity.
+Formal doula certification is NOT required to become a CCRMC Doula.

 For more information see Frequently Asked Questions.